 Darius Rucker has always loved country music.
-He cut his teeth on Buck Owens, and, later, fell in love with the music of Radney Foster.
-But his musical path took him in a different direction when, while studying at the University of South Carolina, he joined up with a group of guys who would together become one of the best-selling rock bands of the 90s.
+He cut his teeth on Buck Owens, and later fell in love with the music of Radney Foster.
+But while studying at the University of South Carolina, his musical path took a different direction when he joined up with a group of guys who would become one of the best-selling rock bands of the 90s.

-As lead singer of Hootie & the Blowfish, Rucker sold over 21,000,000 albums (including 16,000,000 copies of the now ubiquitous Cracked Rear View).
-Those albums were steeped in the group’s collective rock influences, to be sure, but they were also laced with Rucker’s country sensibilities–he often remarks that he even tried to convince his bandmates to make Hootie & the Blowfish a country band.
+As lead singer of Hootie & the Blowfish, Rucker sold over 21 million albums (including 16 million copies of the now-ubiquitous Cracked Rear View).
+Those albums were steeped in the group’s collective rock influences, to be sure, but they were also laced with Rucker’s country sensibilities.

-So consider his debut for Capitol Nashville, Learn To Live, an album a long time in the making.
-It’s been nearly twenty years since Hootie & the Blowfish struck their first chord, and Rucker is finally returning to his roots.
+So consider Learn To Live — his first true country record — an album a long time in the making.
+20 years since Hootie & the Blowfish struck its first chord, Rucker is finally returning to his roots.

 Darius Rucker: [Laughter] No, not today.
 But I’ve had my share, needless to say.

 Malec: I know you’ve been a fan of country music for a long time.
 Is there a difference between the kind of country music you grew up listening to and the country music you hear being made today?
 And if so, where do you fit in to all of that?